 of a business some of the key assessments are:

-Cost Control is concerned with measuring variances from the cost baseline and taking effective corrective action to minimize cost overruns EVM is one way to achieve this.
+Cost Control is concerned with measuring variances from the cost baseline and taking effective corrective action to minimize cost overruns.
 In every project, procedures are needed to monitor expenditures and performance against the budget, and the actual progress of a project.
 This includes:

-Tight cost control gives a company considerable influence over its cash flows and reported profits.
+Tight cost control gives a company considerable influence over its cash flows and reported profits, Earned Value Management (EVM) is one way to achieve this.

 Art: Stop Throwing Money Away!
 The effect of sunk costs and emotions on the decision to kill a project.

-EVM is a self-paced course-in-a-book.
+Easy EVM is a self-paced course-in-a-book.

 $35.00 AUD (Plus GST, Australian customers only).
 Size: 240 pages, 100 questions, file size 14 Mb.